Church of Our Saviour, Copenhagen: Architecture

 The church is built in a Dutch baroque style and its basic layout is a Greek cross.
 The walls rest on a granite foundation and are made of red and yellow tiles but in a random pattern unlike what is seen in Christian IV's buildings where they are generally systematically arranged.
 The facade is segmented by pilasters in the palladian giant order, that is they continue in the building's entire height.
 The pilasters are of the Tuscan order with bases and capitals in sandstone.
 The cornice is also in sandstone but with a frieze in tiles.
 Between the pilasters are tall round-arched windows with clear glass and iron cames.
 There are entrances at the gable of the cross arms except for the eastern gable where the sacristy is added.
 The main entrance is in the western gable below the tower and has a sandstone portal.
 All entrances are raised four steps from street level.
 At each side of the tower, there is a gate at street level leading to the two crypts of the church.
 The roof is vaulted and covered in black-glazed tiles.

 Interior

 Tessin's altarpiece

-The altarpiece is the work of Nicodemus Tessin and is considered a masterpiece.
-It depicts a scene from the Garden of Gethsemane between two columns, where Jesus is comforted by an angel while another angel hangs in the air beside them, carrying the golden chalice.
+The altarpiece is the work of Nicodemus Tessin and depicts a scene from the Garden of Gethsemane between two columns, where Jesus is comforted by an angel while another angel hangs in the air beside them, carrying the golden chalice.
 On each side, two figures of Pietas and Justitia illustrate the King's motto.
 The two columns carry a broken, curved architrave and gable.
 Behind the opening of the broken gable is placed a pane with Jahve's name in Hebrew inscribed and lit from behind.
-Around the pane is an arrangement of gilded beans and cloud formations.
+Around the pane is an arrangement of gilded beams and cloud formations.